-One of the main obstacles to increasing the recycling rate is the lack of adequate infrastructure for separate collection, particularly in rural areas or disadvantaged communities.
-Additionally, the low level of environmental awareness and education among the population frequently leads to contamination of recycling streams, significantly reducing process efficiency.
+One of the main obstacles to increasing the recycling rate is the lack of adequate infrastructure for separate collection, particularly in rural areas and disadvantaged communities.
+Additionally, the low level of environmental awareness and education among the population frequently leads to contamination of recycling streams, significantly reducing the efficiency of recycling process.
 Moreover, informal or non-compliant collection, alongside the absence of incentive systems for households, hinders the full potential of recycling in Romania [3].

-The impact of recycling is not only ecologicalalthough this is the most visible aspect, as recycling contributes to pollution reduction, conservation of natural resources, and limitation of greenhouse gas emissions.
+The impact of recycling is not only ecological although this is the most visible aspect, as recycling contributes to pollution reduction, conservation of natural resources, and limitation of greenhouse gas emissions.
 However, the benefits are also economic and social: the development of the recycling sector can generate green jobs, encourage entrepreneurship, and strengthen the circular economy, while active citizen participation in collection and sorting fosters civic responsibility and community involvement [1].